 Curriculum in the Stenberg program corresponds to the competencies set by the Federation of Associations for Counselling Therapists in British Columbia (FACTBC), of which ACCT and the CPCA are task group members for creating the counsellor competency profile for counselling therapists.
 You will have access to free clinical supervision and use of our counselling clinic for two years following your graduation while you work toward registration with ACCT and/or CPCA.
 In addition to your diploma, you will also receive industry-relevant certifications: Violence Prevention, Non-Violent Communication, and DSM-V.

 Qualified graduates have the option to write the CPCA RPC-C (Registered Professional Counsellor Candidate) examination.
 To become a fully accredited Registered Professional Counsellor, graduates from Counselling Therapist programs must complete 150 hours of Supervised Practice.
-To assist our alumni with meeting this requirement, Stenberg College provides FREE CPCA supervision services up to 24-months post-graduation from our Counselling Therapist Diploma Program.
+To assist our alumni with meeting this requirement, Stenberg College provides FREE CPCA supervision services with Moving Forward Family Services up to 24-months post-graduation from our Counselling Therapist Diploma Program.
 To qualify, graduates must attend monthly meetings as well as other CPCA supervision criteria.
 For those studying outside of the Lower Mainland, online sessions may be available.

 This FREE Supervision Service will save graduates of Stenberg College’s Counselling Therapist Diploma Program approximately $5000 in supervision fees.